-Doughty Street Chambers was formed in 1990 and has since forged an international reputation as a first class set of barristers’ chambers.
+Doughty Street Chambers was formed in 1990 and has since forged an international reputation for excellence as a set of barristers’ chambers.
 Its ethos has been and will always be to improve access to justice and promote human rights and civil liberties through the law.

 As the first chambers to set up outside the Inns of Court, the traditional working location for barristers in private practice, Doughty Street has innovated from the start.
-Our barristers are renowned as pioneers of the progressive development of the law who also provide an excellent, friendly and accessible service.
+Our barristers are renowned as pioneers of the progressive development of the law who also provide a friendly and accessible service.

 Our breadth of practice is unique.
 We provide world class legal services in criminal, civil and public law, including all aspects of human rights law and civil liberties.
 Our clients include individuals, business owners, companies, NGOs and those from civil society, regulators, Sovereign States, and others.